aruba/pyhpesse/README.md

 These instructions will also available at https://developer.arubanetworks.com/ in due course.
 Installation instructions and usage instructions are also provided below.

-> [!Note]
+> [!Warning]
-> Some API functions are limited releases (tunnels, locations, tags, applications) and functionality may be limited and change.
+> _This package comes without any warranties and should be used at your own risk._

 ## Available API Categories
 The following describes the available top level functionality of the HPE Aruba Networking Security Service Edge (SSE) SDK API available within this Python Package.
-- API Service - ApplicationGroups
+- API Service - Application Groups
 - API Service - Applications
 - API Service - Connectors
-- API Service - ConnectorZones
+- API Service - Connector Zones
-- API Service - CustomIpCategory
+- API Service - Custom IP Categories
 - API Service - Groups
-- API Service - IpFeedCategory
+- API Service - IP Feed Categories
 - API Service - Locations
-- API Service - SslExclusions
+- API Service - SSL Exclusions
-- API Service - SubLocations
+- API Service - Sub Locations
 - API Service - Tunnels
 - API Service - Users
-- API Service - WebCategory
+- API Service - Web Categories

-_This package comes without any warranties and should be used at your own risk._
+> [!Note]
+> Some API functions are limited releases (tunnels, locations, tags, applications) and functionality may be limited and change.

 ## HPE Aruba Networking Security Service Edge (SSE) SDK API Readiness
 These steps list what is required on the HPE Aruba Networking Security Service Edge Management Console: